heispv/biotope/docs/learn/tutorials/get-files.md

 **Note:** The annotation process is now a separate, explicit step.
 After downloading, you should run `biotope annotate --staged` to create or complete the metadata, and then commit your changes.

+**Important:** The downloaded data file is excluded from Git tracking via `.gitignore`.
+Only the metadata is version controlled, keeping repositories small and focused.

 ## Command Options

 The `get` command supports the following options: